open-cogsci/osdoc/content/usage/sequences-and-loops.md

 A typical situation where a `sequence` is used is as a trial: A single trial will often correspond to a single `sequence` item.
 This illustrated in the screenshot below.

-:--
-cmd: figure
+%--
+figure:
+ id: FigTrial
-src: 1.png
+ source: 1.png
+ caption: |
-caption: A single trial often corresponds to a single `sequence` item.
+  A single trial often corresponds to a single `sequence` item.
---:
+--%

 In this example trial, there is a *trial_sequence*, which consists of a fixation dot (a `sketchpad` item), a target display (another `sketchpad`), a response collection item (a `keyboard_response`), a green fixation dot (another `sketchpad`), a red fixation dot (another `sketchpad`), and a data logging item (a `logger`).